 The Company considers all highly liquid instruments with maturities when purchased of three months or less to be cash equivalents.
-The Company places its cash with high quality financial institutions and believes its risk of loss is limited due to no amounts in excess of that which is insured by the Federal Deposit Insurance Corporation.
+The Company places its cash with high quality financial institutions and believes its risk of loss is limited to amounts in excess of that which is insured by the Federal Deposit Insurance Corporation.